Lord (Edn 2)

 Luke’s comparable passage has similar context but is clearly not identical.
 We can hardly miss the similarity.
 (Do you know any substantial reason to exclude the possibility of Jesus saying similar things at different points in the chronology?)

-The name you or I use for Jesus fades into insignificance beside what you or I do with him, what you or I do about what he said, what relationship you or I have with him (e.g., my Saviour, or the Saviour?).
+The name you or I use for Jesus fades into insignificance beside what you or I "do with" him, what you or I do about what he said, what relationship you or I have with him (e.g., my Saviour, or, the Saviour?).

 Footnote